 What if I run for election... and lose?

 It happens!
 But don't worry, your Association Council and First Year Council will welcome your support throughout the year.
 Speak with your RA about becoming an Association Council Hall Rep or getting involved in one of the many other leadership opportunities across Grounds.

-If you have more questions or concerns, come find us at Summer Orientation or contact us at the email addresses below:
+If you have questions or want more information, you can also like us on Facebook or contact us at the email addresses below:

 Assistant Dean of Students, First Year Areas

 Program Coordinator for Council Leadership Development, Housing & Residence Life